ethereum-optimism/specs/specs/protocol/stage-1.md

    The threshold and owner set of the Safe MUST meet L2Beat's Stage 1 requirements.

-1. **The Foundation Upgrade Safe:** This Safe is one of the two owners of the `ProxyAdminOwner` Safe.
+1. **The Foundation Upgrades Safe:** This Safe is one of the two owners of the `ProxyAdminOwner` Safe.
-   It is also able to update the recommended and required versions on the `ProtocolVersions` contract, given that observing the state of this contract is optional, this is not considered to be affect safety and can therefore be managed the Foundation Safe.
+   It is also able to update the recommended and required versions on the `ProtocolVersions` contract.
+Given that observing the state of this contract is optional, this is not considered to affect safety and can therefore be managed the Foundation Upgrades Safe.

-1. **The Foundation Operations Safe:** This Safe acts as the Deputy Guardian, meaning that (via the Guardian Safes's `DeputyGuardianModule`) it can call any functions in the system which impact liveness.
+1. **The Foundation Operations Safe:** This Safe acts as the Deputy Guardian, meaning that (via the Guardian Safe's `DeputyGuardianModule`) it can call any functions in the system which impacts liveness.

 ## Ownership model diagram